Top tips for supporting a breastfeeding mother/partner to get sleep without you feeding the baby

 This came up so many times and you could read the relief in the comments.

-Day time opportunities to rest and nap are crucial to many breastfeeding mothers and parents and in a world where rest can be hard to come by, especially around work and older children it is a massive role of yours to work out how you can provide and protect rest and naps for your loved one as much as possible (even if that isn’t as often as you’d like).
+Daytime opportunities to rest and nap are crucial to many breastfeeding mothers and parents.
+In a world where rest can be hard to come by, especially around work and older children, it is an extremely valuable role to work out how you can provide and protect rest and naps for your loved one as much as possible (even if that isn’t as often as you’d like).

-Taking charge of all children (or older children if baby is napping with mum) and valuing that time of rest is hugely supportive and offers the respite and extra rest many need to keep up with their breastfeeding journey.
+Taking charge of all children (or older children if the baby is napping) and valuing that time of rest is hugely supportive and offers the respite and extra rest they may need to keep up with their breastfeeding journey.

 5. Take care of her/ them- nourishment, emotional support, encouragement

-One of the very best things you can ever give your child (grandchild, niece, nephew) is to support their mother/ parent.
-Nurturing her, giving her your support through words and actions is vital to her wellbeing.
-Validating her nurturing work, ensuring she is well hydrated (think: bottomless water bottle) and well-nourished all play into her being able to get the sleep and rest she needs.
+One of the best things you can ever give your child (grandchild, niece, nephew) is supporting their mother/ parent in their recovery from pregnancy and their feeding journey.
+Nurturing and supporting them through words and actions is vital to their well-being.
+Validating the intense nurturing work she/they are doing, ensuring she/they are well hydrated (think: bottomless water bottle) and well-nourished all play into her/them being able to get the sleep and rest she/they need.

 Learning about the mechanics of breastfeeding, safer shared sleeping, the value of co-regulation, realistic expectations for normal infant and toddler sleep will all help you to find common ground to grow your family.